-Mcdonald Lake Glacier National Park, In the USA state of Montana, near the border with Canada, Montana is located, which has the beautiful Glacier National Park.
+Lake Mcdonald glacier national park, In the USA state of Montana, near the border with Canada, Montana is located, which has the beautiful Glacier National Park.
 Glacier Park is a very picturesque place, famous for its forests, mountains and glacial lakes.
-There are more than 700 lakes in the National Park, but only 131 of them have their own names, the rest are unnamed.
+There are more than 700 lakes in the National Park, but only 131 have their names; the rest are unnamed.

-One of the most striking features of some of the lakes is the colored pebbles that cover their bottom and shores.
-The stones and pebbles are painted in a variety of colors, from deep red to green and blue.
-This is Lake McDonald on the west side of the park.
-One of the most striking features of some of the lakes is the colored pebbles that cover their bottom and shores.
+One of the most striking features of some of the lakes is the colorful pebbles covering their bottom and shores.
+The stones and pebbles are painted in various colours, from deep red to green and blue.
+The glacier lake Montana on the west side of the park.
+One of the most striking features of some of the lakes is the coloured pebbles covering their bottom and shores.

 [Image/flickr]